Updated May 14, 2020: The Commission has extended its COVID-19 Action Plan through July 10, 2020. Dates have been updated throughout the page.

 VISITOR ACCESS to the USITC Building - UPDATED

-- The USITC Building is now closed to the public entirely through April 24, 2020.
-This closure may be extended if necessary; information will be updated here.
+- The USITC Building is now closed to the public until further notice.
+Information will be updated here.
 As noted above, the Secretary’s Office will only accept electronic filings.

-- The Commission has ordered the Administrative Law Judges to postpone any hearings until after May 12, 2020.
-The Commission will re-evaluate the schedule on April 24, 2020, for any additional postponements.
+- The Commission has ordered the Administrative Law Judges to postpone any in-person hearings until after July 10, 2020.

 - All discovery will continue and any essential outside participation by staff will be decided on a case-by-case basis.

 TITLE VII PRELIMINARY CONFERENCES, HEARINGS, VOTES AND FACTFINDING HEARINGS

 - Until July 10, 2020 (unless otherwise extended), no in-person preliminary phase Title VII (antidumping and countervailing duty) staff conferences will be held for new and ongoing investigations.
 Instead, interested parties will have the opportunity to provide witness testimony and responses to staff questions through written submissions, in addition to post conference briefs.
 Information and guidance will be provided to parties by the investigative staff in each affected investigation.